whiteraysoft1-sketch/smartkeyholder/user-manual-smart-key-holder.md

 - 👤 Personal profile with name, photo, and bio
 - 🔗 Clickable social media links
 - 🖼️ Gallery or portfolio of services
-- 📞 Contact and messaging options
+- 📞 Contact and messaging options (phone, email, website)
 - 🌐 Public, scannable from any device
+- 📲 Installable as a Progressive Web App (PWA) for offline access

 ---

 ## 💡 Pro Tips
-- 📱 Add your page to your phone's home screen for quick access and easy edits
+- 📱 Add your page to your phone's home screen for quick access and easy edits (look for the "Add to Home Screen" or "Install App" prompt)
 - 📸 Use clear, professional images and a short, catchy bio
 - 🛠️ Update your gallery regularly to show off your latest work or services